kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 keep track of how many are open, there should be a maximum number of connections allowed before the server begins rejecting new requests.

-### Websocket Packets
-The server will send and receive packets over websocket connections.
-Clients will send a packet to create a message, the server will send packets to clients when there are new messages for them to receive.
-When a client establishes a connection to the server, the server should send back an object which has an ID for the newest message in each channel the user is subscribed to.
-This will allow the client to know if there are new messages, and they need to update their state.

-The server is responsible for providing updates, the client is responsible for populating their history.

 ```rust
 // An active_connections can be added to app state which maintains a list of open connections.
 The
 // connections can be stored in a hashmap, where the key is the id of the user who opened it